Dunwoody, Doraville council members sign petition opposing I-285 toll lanes

 “The automobile and transit industries are rapidly evolving.
 By the time these lanes open in 2028, cars will be safe, accidents fewer and we will likely be much closer to some types of autonomous vehicles,” she said.
 “Using a plan from 10 years ago seems shortsighted to me.”

 Heneghan said in a written statement he has used public transportation nearly every day since high school and believes transit is the answer over building more interstate lanes.
+Fellow council members Lambert and Tallmadge say GDOT needs to explore more options than just adding more lanes.

+“GDOT has always been about doing Band Aids instead of thinking 30 years out,” said Tallmadge, who supports light rail.
+“It’s so frustrating … as progressive as metro Atlanta is in so many ways, and that we are an economic engine of the South, that we cannot think 25 to 30 years ahead on how to fix the highway system.”

+Dunwoody Councilmember Jim Riticher, however, said he is not inclined to sign the petition because it could reduce influence the city might have in seeking amenities and/or concessions from GDOT.
+The toll lanes are also the best bet on getting bus rapid transit, or BRT, across I-285’s top end.

+“No I-285 toll lanes means no infrastructure for BRT to run on,” he said.
+“I’m not inclined to sign absent a better argument than I’ve seen.”

-Geierman said he knows “sweeteners” such as adding bus rapid transit on the Ga.
+Geierman said he knows “sweeteners” such as adding BRT on the Ga.
 400 toll lanes and discussions to do the same on the I-285 toll lanes are being included in the projects as a way to “keep everyone happy.”

 “It’s infuriating to me that the state is spending billions on this project … that I guess is an Atlanta Regional Commission plan published years ago,” he said.
 “It was mostly developed by engineers at the Georgia Department of Transportation and ARC and then socialized into certain groups but never made public.”